 Many employers offer their employees a 401(k) plan to help them save for retirement.
 Since the 401(k) is a qualified plan, it is subject to rules established by the 1974 Employee Retirement Income Security Act (ERISA).
-One rule places restrictions on income to ensure that the plan doesn't unfairly favor higher-wage earners in a company versus lower-wage earners.
+One rule places restrictions on income to make sure the plan doesn't unfairly favor higher-wage earners in a company versus lower-wage earners.

 401(k) income limits

-For 2021, the IRS limits the amount of compensation eligible for 401(k) contributions to $290,000.
+For 2023, the IRS limits the amount of compensation eligible for 401(k) contributions to $330,000.
+That's an increase from the 2022 limit of $305,000.
 The IRS adjusts this limit every year based on changes to the cost of living.

-That income limit doesn't mean anyone making over $290,000 in 2021 is ineligible to contribute.
+That income limit doesn't mean anyone making more than $330,000 in 2023 (or $305,000 in 2022) is ineligible to contribute.
 It only means any amount of compensation above the limit isn't eligible for contribution.

-Employees making over the limit can still contribute the maximum salary deferral to their employer's 401(k) plan.
-That said, the employer's matching contribution will apply only up to the limit.
+Employees making more than the limit can still contribute the maximum salary deferral to their employer's 401(k) plan.
+However, the employer's matching contribution will apply only up to the limit.

 401(k) contribution limits

-401(k) plans are subject to several contribution limits.
+401(k) plans are also subject to several contribution limits.